-Section C contains a description of the actuarial funding method and the risk experience assumptions used.
-The economic risk experience assumptions, as well as the actuarial funding method to be used, are established by state law.
+A description of the actuarial funding method and the risk experience assumptions used is contained in Section C. The economic risk experience assumptions, as well as the actuarial funding method to be used, are established by state law.

 Information needed to comply with Statement of Financial Accounting Standards 35 is contained in Section D.